JS Asahi

 JS Asahi (DD-119) is the lead ship of the Asahi-class destroyer of the Japanese Maritime Self-Defense Force.
 Her namesake came from “Morning sun”.

 Development

 The procurement of the destroyer began in 2013 in response to the reduction in the number of destroyers (namely the Hatsuyuki class) within the JMSDF.
 The two major characteristics of this destroyer is its bigger emphasis on anti-submarine warfare and the adoption of the COGLAG (combined gas turbine electric and gas turbine) propulsion system.
 A second destroyer was procured a year later.

 Construction and career

 She was laid down on 4 August 2015 and launched on 19 October 2016.
 Commissioned on 7 March 2018 with the hull number DD-119.

 On 21 May 2022, the Asahi, the JS Makinami (DD-112), and the replenishment oiler, JS Hamana (AOE-424) sighted the PLAN Liaoning carrier strike group going towards Miyako-jima.

+On 1 March 2025, Asahi arrived at the Port of Colombo, Sri Lanka, for a replenishment visit under the command of Commander Shota Takashiro.
+The vessel departed the island on 3 March 2025 upon completing its mission.